Death and state funeral of Muhammad Ali Jinnah: Death

 On 6 July 1948, Muhammad Ali Jinnah, the founder of Pakistan, returned to Quetta in an attempt to recuperate, but at the advice of his doctors, he was soon moved to the higher altitudes of Ziarat for a more suitable climate to aid his health.
 Jinnah, known for his reluctance to seek medical treatment, was now compelled to acknowledge the severity of his condition.
 The Pakistani government arranged for some of the best doctors available to treat him, and tests revealed the presence of tuberculosis as well as advanced lung cancer.
-Despite receiving the new "miracle drug" of streptomycin, which was being hailed for its effectiveness in treating tuberculosis at the time, Jinnah’s condition showed little improvement.
-His health continued to decline rapidly, despite the fervent prayers and support of the people of Pakistan.
+Despite receiving the new "miracle drug" of streptomycin, which was being hailed for its effectiveness in treating tuberculosis at the time, Jinnah's condition showed little improvement and his health continued to decline rapidly nonetheless.

 On 13 August 1948, just days before Pakistan's first Independence Day, Jinnah was moved to a lower altitude in Quetta.
 A ghostwritten statement was issued on his behalf, expressing optimism and reaffirming his vision for the country, despite his grave condition.
-At this point, Jinnah’s weight had dropped to a mere 36 kilograms (79 pounds), though doctors noted a slight improvement in his appetite.
+At this point, Jinnah's weight had dropped to a mere 36 kilograms (79 pounds), though doctors noted a slight improvement in his appetite.
 It became evident, however, that if he were to return to Karachi alive, it would have to be very soon.
 His doctors advised him to leave Ziarat and head to Karachi, where more specialized medical facilities were available.
 Despite the dire prognosis, Jinnah was reluctant to comply, not wishing to be seen as an invalid.
 He feared that being transported on a stretcher would damage his image and weaken the morale of his aides and supporters.